somework/p2p-path-finder/docs/decimal-strategy.md

   of flowing through a shared facade.
-* **Outbound formatting** – Public DTOs (`Path`, `PathHop`, `PathHopCollection`, `MoneyMap`, `PathResultSet`, guard reports) convert their `BigDecimal` payloads to numeric strings at the moment they are accessed through the API, ensuring hop-based paths (with order-carrying hops) are formatted consistently.
+* **Outbound formatting** – Public DTOs (`Path`, `PathHop`, `PathHopCollection`, `MoneyMap`, `PathResultSet`, guard reports) convert their `BigDecimal` payloads to numeric strings at the moment they are accessed through the API, ensuring hop-based paths (all hops are order-carrying to preserve sequence metadata) are formatted consistently.
 * **Helper utilities** – Introduce a `DecimalFormatter` with methods like `DecimalFormatter::toString(BigDecimal $value, int $scale, bool $trimTrailingZeros = false)` and `DecimalFormatter::percentage(BigDecimal $ratio, int $scale = 2)` so every outbound string honours the canonical policy. `SerializesMoney` will call into this formatter when emitting tolerance or ratio metadata alongside `Money` payloads.
-* **API consumers** – DTOs such as `Path`, `PathHop`, and `PathHopCollection` continue their current role as serialization boundaries for hop-centric paths.
-They will invoke the formatter (rather than ad-hoc string helpers) to maintain consistent numeric-string representations when emitting tolerances, costs, guard counters, per-hop breakdowns, and the hop order metadata each `PathHop` carries.
+* **API consumers** – DTOs such as `Path`, `PathHop`, and `PathHopCollection` continue their current role as serialization boundaries for hop-based paths.
+They will invoke the formatter (rather than ad-hoc string helpers) to maintain consistent numeric-string representations when emitting tolerances, costs, guard counters, per-hop breakdowns, and the hop order metadata (the sequence/position index) each `PathHop` carries.

 ## BrickDecimalMath retirement